fiesta/apidocs/list-management-api.rst

    Retrieve specific information on a membership between a group and member.

-   This call requires :ref:`user-auth` with a READ scope from any user within the group.
+   Requires :ref:`user-auth` with "read" scope.
+The authenticated user must be a member of the group identified by `group_id`.
+Alternatively, the group must have been created by the current client - in that case, only :ref:`client-auth` is required.

    Returns: